 This is a favorite spread, but it seems especially pretty in the Spring – the lovely curried cream cheese pairs so well with the soft, fluffy eggs.
-The shrimp is just the right touch and the green onion is fresh and gorgeous.
+The shrimp is just the right touch and the green onion adds freshness.
 It has just enough bite to meld with the other flavors.
-You’ll be the hit of the party when you walk in the door with this spread and a few crackers or sturdy Pita chips. (shown below is a half recipe)
+You’ll be the hit of the party when you walk in the door with this spread and a few crackers or sturdy Pita chips.

 So easy to throw together, it can literally be made in minutes (minus the cooking of the eggs.)
 If I’m toting this somewhere, I often mix up the spread on the bottom, then put the eggs, shrimp and sliced green onions, each in a small ziploc, and throw the layers on at my destination.